kenjp1223/dual_camera/dual_camera/README.md

 # Dual Camera Raspberry Pi Setup (multi-device ready)

 This guide describes how to set up and control multiple Raspberry Pi devices (e.g., `xxlab1`, `xxlab2`, etc.) for synchronized dual USB camera recording using `ffmpeg`.
-Recording is triggered remotely from a host PC over Ethernet or Wi-Fi using a comprehensive GUI interface with advanced post-processing capabilities.
+Recording is triggered remotely from a host PC over Ethernet or Wi-Fi using a comprehensive GUI interface with advanced post-processing capabilities and camera settings management.

 ---